fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 > He chose Banu Hashim from Quraish.
 > He chose me from Banu Hashim.

-Kinanah was known for his bravery and wisdom.
-People would do hajj to meet Kinanah.
-3 people have a founding role in founding Quraish.

 <img src="/pre-islamic-arabia.PNG" alt="Early Expansion">

 Arab traditions relating to the origins and classification of the Arabian tribes is based on biblical genealogy.
 The general consensus among 14th-century Arabic genealogists was that Arabs were three kinds: